 Or maybe they’d run off.
 Daria wasn’t sure she believed that High Town’s residents would share their space so willingly, either.
 “Then why are you going to Labor Town?”

-Treads’s pushed her head forward, scaly lips peeling back to reveal sharp white teeth.
+Treads’s pushed her head forward, the scaly edges of her mouth peeling back to reveal sharp white teeth.
 “Because the Commercial District is a mess right now!
 Who the hell are you to interrogate us like this?”

 “Seriously!”
 Jeval said.
 “Look, Daria, we tried to stay with Quinn.
 But it’s crazy over there.
 We were going to regroup here and get to St. Roris Bridge.
 That way we can cross close to High Town and meet her there or something.”

 Daria stood for a moment in the hot sun, taking this all in.

 “Sorry,” Daria said.
 “Sometimes my older sister instinct rises up.
 I, uh, shouldn’t have assumed the worst.”

 Treads nodded.
 “I get that.
 I have a little brother.
 My family lives here in Labor Town, but none of them are home.
 My dad’s working at the fort today, and my mom took my brother to work with her over in the Commercial District.
 So yeah, I’m hoping they’re also in High Town.”